 You can pursue more benefits from the VA despite having a 60% disability rating.
 First, however, you must request a decision review to reassess your condition and present any new evidence.

-A veterans disability lawyer can help you get a Compensation and Pension (C&P) examination from VA to evaluate your current health status.
+A veterans disability advocate can help you get a Compensation and Pension (C&P) examination from VA to evaluate your current health status.
 They will then represent you during the decision review process by presenting the needed evidence and a Nexus letter written by your doctor.

 After the decision review process, you may get a higher rating and more benefits if the VA concludes your condition is worse than during the previous exams.